gamerchandu/JKDemo/api-tests/README.md

 ---

 ## How to Extend
-- Add more test files in `tests/` for new endpoints.
+- Add new test files in `tests/` for additional endpoints.
-- Add new utility functions in `utils/` as needed.
+- Add utility functions in `utils/` as needed.
 - Update `.env` for new environments.

 ---

-## License
-MIT